Sarah Everard’s killer Wayne Couzens ‘should never have been a police officer’

 After the harrowing killing, it emerged there had been concerns about Couzens’s behaviour while he was a police officer, with reports he was nicknamed “the rapist”.

-He joined Kent Police as a special constable in 2002, became an officer with the Civil Nuclear Constabulary in 2011 and then moved to the Met in 2018.
+He started his career at Kent Police as a special constable, became an officer with the Civil Nuclear Constabulary in 2011 and then moved to the Met in 2018.

-Couzens indecently exposed himself three times before the murder, including twice at a drive-through fast-food restaurant in Kent in the days prior to the killing.
+Couzens indecently exposed himself on several occasions before the murder, including twice at a drive-through fast-food restaurant in Kent in the days prior to the killing.

 He was not caught despite driving his own car and using his own credit card at the time.